Time: 1839 – 1901

 Who are the Victorians?

-The Victorians were the people who lived when Queen Victoria was ruling which was from 1839 to 1901.
+The Victorians were the people who lived when Queen Victoria was ruler, which was from 1837 to 1901.

 What was life like in Victorian Britain?

-There were many factories in many parts of Britain.
-The factory owners were rich and live in grand houses whereas the workers who were paid very little lived in dirty crowded parts of the town.
+In Victorian times, numerous factories existed in many parts of Britain.
+The factory owners were rich and live in grand houses whereas, the workers who were paid very little, lived in dirty crowded parts of the town.
 These were called slums.